 Con Son town has a dozen or so hotels and guesthouses, a short ride away to the north, really is in a class of its own.
 Occupying the island’s best beach, it comprises 50 or so ocean-front, timber-clad beach villas, each fusing contemporary style with rustic chic.
 The next day I dropped by the National Park offices just outside Con Son town.
 The islands’ ecosystems are unique, with 11 trees found nowhere else in the world.
 It’s thought that a dozen or so dugong, or “sea cows”, remain in the waters around Con Dao, though they are extremely elusive.
 You’ve a much better chance of seeing sea turtles as the islands are Vietnam’s most important nesting ground.
 The World Wide Fund for Nature has supported conservation efforts to protect the green turtle, and national park rangers run night-time boat trips to neighbouring Bay Canh island (the main turtle-nesting season is May to November).
 I’d already been lucky enough to snorkel with a turtle, so I fixed up a hike with a ranger instead.
 Following a slippery but well-marked trail we entered the ever-dripping island rainforest, inching up a mountainside past giant creepers, roots and shoots, picking our way over colossal hardwood buttresses up to the long-abandoned So Ray Plantation, established by the French but now occupied by a sociable troop of long-tailed macaques which are thriving amid the fruit trees planted decades earlier.

-On my last day I hooked up with a Honda again for a ride south.
+On my last day, I hooked up with a Honda again for a ride south.
 Bicycles are also available for rent from hotels (from £2 per day) and taxis can be booked, though they are quite pricey.
-We hugged the coastline, buzzing past coves and beaches, the lonely road lined with wild bougainvillea and the curious aerial-rooted pandan tree.
+We hugged the coastline, buzzing past coves and beaches, the lonely road lined with wild bougainvillaea and the curious aerial-rooted pandan tree.
 Towering granite cliffs cascaded down to a turquoise sea as we rounded Ca Map point before rolling into Ben Dam, a no-nonsense port preoccupied with the gritty business of Vietnamese life.
 Here sailors sell giant durian fruit from boats and their decks are crisscrossed with clotheslines pegged with drying seaweed, fluttering in the ocean breeze.
 I ordered a treacle-thick Vietnamese coffee from a café to fix me up for the return leg and paused to watch ruddy-cheeked, beer-happy men paddle from the shore in bizarre coracle-like contraptions back to their fishing boats moored in the bay.
-My final stop was Hang Duong cemetery.
+My final stop was Hang Duong Cemetery.
 In the windy season, bones lie exposed in the sun here when the sandy topsoil is blown away.
 But today there was just the gentlest of breezes, on which drifted the smell of incense.
-Following the scent through the flowering scrubs and trees, I was guided to a specific grave, one of thousands there.
-Here I found the group of bank workers again, heads bowed, at the tomb of Vo Thi Sau as prayers were offered and thanks given to a national icon.
+Following the scent through the flowering shrubs and trees, I was guided to a specific grave, one of the thousands there.
+Here I found the group of bank workers again, heads bowed, at the tomb of Vo Thi Sau as prayers were offered and thanks are given to a national icon.
 I found myself contemplating the nature of the modern Vietnamese nation: the long struggle for independence and years of suffering, today’s breakneck pace of development, the economic successes and the inevitable growing pains.
 Here in Con Dao, I enjoyed the silence.

 Rugged, mountainous Cat Ba island is emerging as a great base to explore the wider Ha Long region.
 Most of the island is a national park, with trails that fringe the habitat of one of the world’s rarest primates, the cherubic-looking, but highly endangered Cat Ba langur.
 Cat Ba is also something of an adventure sports mecca thanks to pioneering work by Asia Outdoors, which has established dozens of climbing routes on the spectacular limestone islets that fringe Cat Ba, and also offers all sorts of kayaking and sailing excursions.
 In Vietnam you’re never far from a reminder of the conflict locals call the American War.